 Core courses include the introductory course (ENST-120), Ecology (ENST-210), Environmental History (either ENST-220 or HIST-105), Economics (ENST-230), Statistics (ENST-240 or equivalent) and Environmental Policy (ENST-252 or 260).
 The senior seminar (ENST-498), offered in the fall semester, fulfills the comprehensive requirement.
 (Neither the Environmental Policy requirement nor the eleven course requirement apply to students graduating before 2021.)

-Students who wish to satisfy a core or elective requirement with a course taken outisde the College--for example, a Five College course or a course taken abroad—must petition the department through their advisor in writing and submit a syllabus or description of the course for approval.
+Students who wish to satisfy a core or elective requirement with a course taken outisde the College—for example, a Five College course or a course taken abroad—must petition the department through their advisor in writing and submit a syllabus or description of the course for approval.
 Note that students for whom Environmental Studies is a second major can count no more than two courses toward both majors.
+Note also that to credit towards the Environmental Studies major is granted only for courses passed with a grade above a "D".
+Finally, note that credit is not offered for advanced placement in Environmental Studies.
+However, students who have taken AP Stats or AP Micro and Macroeconomics can sometimes place out of these core requirements with permission from the Environmental Studies Department.
+Students would then be required to replace these core requirements with an additional elective.

 Recommended Course Sequence